Why Do We Need Redemption Through Jesus

 Redemption through Jesus

-To understand that we mean when we speak of redemption through Jesus and for that it is necessary to humanity we must start from the beginning, at least from the beginning of the creation of mankind.
+To understand what we mean when we talk about redemption through Jesus and why it is necessary for humanity we must start from the beginning, at least from the beginning of the creation of mankind.

 Shortly before the creation of mankind, the Bible tells us about a character called Satan.
 Isaiah 14:12-17 together with Ezekiel 28:12-19 talks about the creation of a special Cherub in which iniquity was found, this passage is attributed to Satan.
 Satan wanted to be equal with God as it says in Isaiah: 14:12-17 and was therefore cast out of heaven as we see in Revelation 12:7-9.
 When Satan was released he didn't want to be alone and brought with him one-third of the angels (Revelation.
 12:3-4).

 The rebelion of this being would not be without consequence and punishment, the simple fact of being cast out of heaven was not enough punishment for Satan and his angels or demons as they are now known.
 The punishment was then created and is known as the Lake of fire (Matthew 25:41).
 Note that the verse in Matthew 25:41 says that the purpose of the Lake of fire was for the devil and his angels, this means that the Lake of fire did not exist prior to the fall of Satan.
 Later we will explain why the man is going to that terrible place.

 Adam and Eve